deepsnowland/TLD-Gear-Variation/README.md

 # Note

 Some of the craftable items are intended for early game use, as sort of a tool progression.
-I might add more items in the future.
+More items to be added in the future.
+Feedback is appreciated!

 # Installation